 Preheat the oven according to the instructions on the cake mix box.

-Mash the thawed strawberries with a fork.
+Place the thawed strawberries in a large bowl and mash them thoroughly with a fork.

 Whenever I make angel food cakes with fruit in them, like this one or 2-Ingredient Orange Angel Food Cake, they tend to develop large air bubbles, which can cause the cake to collapse, have an uneven appearance, and well, just really big holes in it.
 So I recommend taking the time to do this.